wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" title="from Yongbok Kim (who writes in Korean)" href="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg">
 <img alt="k8s-arch-ruo91-797x451-104467" src="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg"></a>

-This diagram is referenced throughout this tutorial, particularly in the <a href="#Details">Details section below</a>.
+The diagram above is referenced throughout this tutorial, particularly in the <a href="#Details">Details section below</a>.
 It is by Yongbok Kim who presents <a target="_blank" href="https://translate.google.com/translate?hl=en&sl=ko&tl=en&u=http://www.yongbok.net/blog/google-kubernetes-container-cluster-manager/">
 animations on his website</a>.

 PROTIP: Kubernetes recently added <strong>auto-scaling</strong> based on metrics API measurement of demand.
 Before that, Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.